 Scarifying is a process where a rotary-type mower is used to cut into the soil.
 Bolts or pins are fitted to the rotary blade and the mower is then set to its lowest setting.
 This is followed with an application of fertiliser and lawn booster.

-Scarifying puts the lawn under stress as it is torn rather than cut, which can make it susceptible to disease and there is the possibility of cutting the live root system.
-An alternative is to get a professional to dethatch or verti-cut your lawn, that is to remove the zone of dead grass roots that builds up below the soil surface.
+Scarifying puts the lawn under stress as it is torn rather than cut.
+This can make it susceptible to disease and there is the possibility of cutting the live root system.
+An alternative is to get a professional to dethatch or verti-cut your lawn.
+That is to remove the zone of dead grass roots that builds up below the soil surface.
 This process rips into the grass vertically, tearing into the roots and cutting them vertically, leaving a lot of roots intact to immediately start growing.

 READ MORE: 7 Natural ways to manage garden pests